A tale of many cities: Helsinki, Tallinn, Brighton, London and Rochester

 I understand there was a desire by the Estonians to tear down the cathedral in the 1920s and 1930s, but it still stands today in all its unique architectural glory.
 After Estonia gained full independence in 1991 the exterior and interior of the church were restored.

-The below photo from a blog on Tallinn gives you a good idea of the skyline of the town and the main buildings.
-You can see the Town Hall, Alexander Nevsky cathedral, and St Nicholas church.
-The distinctive red rooves of Tallinn's residential buildings are on full display here, too.
+The below photo from a blog on Tallinn gives a good idea of the skyline of the town and the main buildings.
+The Town Hall, Alexander Nevsky cathedral, and St Nicholas church can been seen in the background of the shot.
+What a lovely perspective on the three key buildings in the Old Town!
+The distinctive red roofs of Tallinn's residential buildings are on full display here, too.

 We also went up to the Kohtuotsa viewing platform.
 It's on the northern side of Toompea.
 This platform provides panoramic views of the old and new parts of Tallinn with the Gulf of Finland in the distance.

 We had an early dinner and took the ferry back to Helsinki around 7pm.
 It was super busy compared with our morning crossing.
 I felt quite overwhelmed at the ferry terminal as there were people everywhere, some of whom were already three sheets to the wind.
-Announcements were being made that we couldn't understand.
+Announcements were being made that we couldn't understand and people were jostling to get on the ferry.

 The three of us ended up squashed into a double bench seat with a table in between.
 HB's colleague went to sleep with her head against the window but HB and I had to face two men across the table who were drinking beer the entire crossing and trying to engage us in conversation.
 We did our best to ignore them but they ramped things up the more they drank and the closer we got to Helsinki.
 This was one of the few times I have felt frightened while travelling.
 They seemed annoyed with us, either because we couldn't understand what they were saying or because we wouldn't engage.